computourist/RFM69-MQTT-client/Openhab Example/Readme.txt

 RULES
 In this file rules are included to:
-	- read RSSI values once a minute
+	- read RSSI values on node 2 once a minute
 	- update output values for node2 and node 6
-	- switch a light on and off via klikaanklikuit at preset times each day
+	- switch a light on and off via node 4 (klikaanklikuit) at preset times each day